G-Node/nixpy/docs/source/data_handling.rst

     :emphasize-lines: 3

 The arguments ``positions`` and ``extents`` are passed as lists.
 There must be one entry for each dimension of the data.
 In this case, since the data is 1-D, positions and extents are 1-element lists.
-Note: the slice is defined by the starting point(s) and the *extent(s)* not with start and end points.
+Note: the slice is defined by the starting point(s) and the *extent(s)*, not with start and end points.

 Reading tagged data
 ~~~~~~~~~~~~~~~~~~~